John Bingham, 7th Earl of Lucan: Inquest

 Once the hearing had ended, Thurston made a summary of the evidence presented and told the jury their options.
 At 11:45 am, their foreman announced "Murder by Lord Lucan".
 Lucan became the first member of the House of Lords to be named a murderer since 1760, when Laurence Shirley, 4th Earl Ferrers, was hanged for killing his bailiff.
 He was also the last person to be committed by a coroner to the Crown Court for unlawful killing; the coroner's power to do so was removed by the Criminal Law Act 1977.

 Rivett's body, which had been held for several weeks following the murder, was released to her family and cremated at Croydon crematorium on 18 December 1974.
-A police spokesman cited Lady Lucan's desire not to upset the family as a reason for her non-attendance at the cremation.
+A police spokesman cited Veronica's desire not to upset the family as a reason for her non-attendance at the cremation.